jathu/UIImageColors/README.md

 # UIImageColors

-iTunes style color fetcher for UIImage.
-This is an *almost* identical port of [Panic's OS X ColorArt](https://github.com/panicinc/ColorArt/) for Swift.
+iTunes 11 style color fetcher for UIImage.
+This is an *almost* identical port of [Panic's OS X ColorArt](https://github.com/panicinc/ColorArt/) for iOS Swift.

 In other words, it fetches the most dominant and prominent colors.